-These devices get made in a way that they fit close to the head.
+Ear protection devices for shooting get made in a way that they fit close to the head.
 The acoustic foam used in their manufacture reduces the noise received by the ears.
 If you wish to make them more effective in the protection of your hearing, you should use them in combination with earplugs.

 They come in a wide variety, and you should engage the help of a professional to help you decide which make best suits your protection needs.

 These earplugs work great for a professional who wishes to use earplugs on a frequent basis.
 They are comfortable, and they offer sufficient protection from noise from the outside.
 To get a pair of these, you will need to consult a hearing professional who will then work on a mold of your ear canal to ensure that the earplugs fit your ear canal, making it very hard for noise to make its way into your eardrum.